Skip To Main Content

 B. Describe how the LEA ensured that the plan is in an understandable and uniform format; is to the extent practicable written in a language that parents can understand or, if not practicable to provide written translations to a parent with limited English proficiency, will be orally translated for such a parent; and upon request by a parent who is an individual with a disability as defined by the ADA, will be provided in an alternative format accessible to that parent.
 (1000 character limit)

 The Safe Return Plan will be posted on our website in English and Spanish.
-A copy of the Plan will be sent to any parent that requests same.
-Any individual requesting an oral translation or a parent who is an individual with a disability as defined by the ADA, will be provided the Plan, in an alternative format that is accessible to that parent.
+A copy of the Plan will be sent to any parent that requests the same.
+Any individual requesting an oral translation or a parent who is an individual with a disability as defined by the ADA will be provided the Plan, in an alternative format that is accessible to that parent.